g-chauvel/zuul-jobs/roles/upload-logs-s3/README.rst

    The endpoint to use when uploading logs to an s3 compatible service.
    By default this will be automatically constructed by boto but should be set when working with non-aws hosted s3 service.

+.. zuul:rolevar:: zuul_log_storage_proxy_url

+   The url of the proxy for the cloud object store.
+   If you are using zuul-storage-proxy to proxy requests for logs, set this to the the URL of the log proxy server.
+When set, this role will replace the cloud storage endpoint with this value in the log URL returned to Zuul.